 Having said this, the number of followers an influencer has is important in determining their value as a promotional asset, and likewise, to the potential reach they are likely to have.
 The reach efficiency rate allows businesses to make the best possible decision about the true worth of the influencers they’re considering to promote their products.

-More than this, two influencers with the same number of followers can reach vastly different groups of people – a concept which is critical to be aware of to ensure the best possible ROI for your business.
+More than this, two influencers with the same number of followers can reach vastly different groups of people – a concept that is critical to be aware of to ensure the best possible ROI for your business.

 First, you should ask the question: who is my target audience?
 Where do they come from?
 Are they men or women?
 Are they in their teens or their forties?